solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Whiteboard design session/WDS trainer guide - Modernizing data analytics with SQL Server 2019.md

 4. What methods can be used to ensure the best performance when querying data?

+5. How will the data systems scale to reach more consumers?
+Can this be done while minimizing code changes?

 _Deep analytics and AI_

 1. What would be used to solve the AI requirements?